-Nominations are now open for the 2023 Lula Owl Gloyne – Person of Excellence Award.
-Click here to download forms to submit a nomination.
+Nominations are now open for the 2024 Lula Owl Gloyne – Person of Excellence Award.
+Download the nomination form HERE.

-On June 25, 2022, the Cherokee Indian Hospital Foundation presented the Inaugural Lula Owl Gloyne Person of Excellence Award, in memoriam to Lula’s daughter, the late Mary Wachacha.
-This award, serves in honor a deserving individual whose actions and contributions have improved the healthcare of the Eastern Band of Cherokee Indians.
+Each year, the Cherokee Indian Hospital Foundation opens nominations for the Lula Owl Gloyne – Person of Excellence Award.
+Following the standard of excellence first set by Beloved Woman Lula Owl Gloyne, who worked as the first registered nurse of the EBCI, this annual award serves to honor a deserving individual whose actions and contributions have improved the healthcare of the Eastern Band of Cherokee Indians.

 EBCI Beloved Woman: Lula Owl Gloyne & Her Legacy

 In the 1920s, a new school and new employee housing were both constructed around what would eventually be called “Agency Circle”—today’s home to the Cherokee Phoenix Theatre.
 Lula Leta Owl (later Lula Owl Gloyne) worked in a small clinic in the basement of the Agency’s administration building.
 She would go on to become the first registered nurse of the EBCI and later distinguish herself as a Beloved Woman of the Cherokee Tribe.

 As the years passed, a small, two-story infirmary for the Cherokee Boarding School was built with the intent to care for boarding school students, and soon the school physician began providing the community with maternity and tuberculosis care.
 As the physician began to see new patients, the infirmary moved once again, where it served, at long last, as a “hospital”—though one that needed to be much larger and offer more services to truly help Cherokee.

 Cherokee Delegation Rallies Support in DC